 Consult the Tire Manufacturer’s Speed and Load Charts

 With your tractor properly ballasted, it’s time to consult the tire manufacturer's speed and load charts for their inflation pressure recommendations.
-We know the importance of operating tires at their ideal inflation pressure and work to make our speed and load tables easily accessible—our speed and load tables can be found on our website, in our downloadable technical catalog, and, because tires aren’t often inflated in front of a computer, through our mobile tire app, which is available for both Apple and Android operating systems.
+We know the importance of operating tires at their ideal inflation pressure and work to make our speed and load tables easily accessible—our speed and load tables can be found on our website and, because tires aren’t often inflated in front of a computer, through our mobile tire app, which is available for both Apple and Android operating systems.
 Calculate using the maximum speed and load you expect your machinery to experience.